-Metal Detecting at Medieval Village Site (Story 4)
+Metal Detecting at Medieval Village Kozheritsy Site, page 6

-Not Only Every Whisper Signal But Even A Hint To A Signal Should Be Investigated At The Old Site
+Both Every Whisper Signal and A Hint To It Should Be Investigated At The Old Site

 I finally took a break and assessed the situation: the finds had been a mix of modern and old stuff, so far, the oldest from 17th century.
 But the village was established 400 years prior to that!
 I thought that if the older targets were deeper, maybe, I should increase the sensitivity of my Explorer.

-In that case, I would lose depth as the mineralization was extremely high.
+In that case, I would lose depth as the soil's mineral content was extremely high.
 Plus, I would have to deal with lots of false signals.
-I decided to try that and also increased the volume of my Koss headphones.
+I decided to try that and also increased the sound volume of my Koss headphones.
 It worked as I received a faint signal.
-The conductivity read at medium.
-It was soft and consistent as I moved the coil in all directions.
+The conductivity read at "medium."
+The signal was "soft" and consistent as I moved the coil in all directions.

 The depth indicator showed the target's depth at 9 inches.
 I had never heard a signal like this before so my curiosity was rising up every second.
-I cut a nice plug out and scanned it with machine, the signal was there!
-Then I kept splitting the plug in halves checking each one until I had just a small piece of dirt in my hand.
+I cut a nice dirt plug out and scanned it with a search coil, the signal was there!
+Then I kept splitting the plug in halves while checking each one until I had just a small piece of dirt in my hand.

 The signal was there but I still could not see anything.
-Without gloves, I began investigating every inch of dirt.
-Suddenly I noticed a tiny shining piece that looked like a fragment of pull-tab tongue.
+Without gloves, I began investigating every small lump of dirt.
+Suddenly I noticed a tiny shining piece that looked like a fragment of a pull-tab tongue.

 My First Hammered Silver Coin!